teeaarbee/blog-hugo/content/_index.md

     paddingY: 0
     align: center
     title:
-      - WELCOME TRB BLOG 3.0
+      - WELCOME TO TRB BLOG 3.0
     subtitle:
-      - Feel free to explore and ready whatever you want!
+      - Feel free to explore but remember the site is still under construction
     titleColor:
     titleShadow: true
     titleFontSize: 44